Didisimmons/Flybody-gym/README.md

 * The image used on the rates page as the hero image is a photo by Karsten Winegeart from [unsplash](https://unsplash.com/photos/0Wra5YYVQJE).

-* The hero image on the timetable page is a photo by Sven Mieke from [unsplash] (https://unsplash.com/photos/MsCgmHuirDo).
+* The hero image on the timetable page is a photo by Sven Mieke from [unsplash] (https://unsplash.com/photos/MsCgmHuirDo)

 * The background hero image for the instructors page is a photo from Marcos Paulo Prado from [unsplash](https://unsplash.com/photos/-k7WRj0E64Q).

 * The images of the instructors are taken from :
  - For Abayomi Daniels – Photo by Abdullah Ali from [unsplash](https://unsplash.com/photos/L2Nw-onZOX4).

  - For Faith Mola  –  Photo by  Samantha Hurley from burst [shopify](https://unsplash.com/photos/L2Nw-onZOX4).

  - For Chris Akagbu  –  Photo by karsten Winegeart from [unsplash]((https://unsplash.com/photos/JfN0kpooAyw)).

- - For Lilian Esoyo-  Photo by Madison Lavern from [unsplash](https://unsplash.com/photos/4gcqRf3-f2I).
+ - For Lilian Esoyo -  Photo by Madison Lavern from [unsplash](https://unsplash.com/photos/4gcqRf3-f2I).

- - For Keffi Chuku-  Photo by Omid Armin from [unsplash](https://unsplash.com/photos/89poi2aVXX0).
+ - For Keffi Chuku -  Photo by Omid Armin from [unsplash](https://unsplash.com/photos/89poi2aVXX0).

  - For Brenda Hynes  -  Photo by Alora Griffiths from [usplash](https://unsplash.com/photos/PLmA2IY8z3U).

  - For Brown Philip  -  Photo by Pikx by Panther from [pexels](https://www.pexels.com/photo/photo-of-man-with-muscular-body-1547248/).

  - For Rita Baj- Photo by Styves Exantus from [pexels](https://www.pexels.com/photo/city-fashion-people-woman-8437651/).

 * On the Login page, the  hero image is taken from [pexels](https://www.pexels.com/photo/light-man-beach-people-6388377/) by Tima miroshnichenko.

-* The hero image on the join us page  is taken from karsten Winegeart by [unsplash] (https://unsplash.com/photos/w6BHqa8ukc0).
+* The hero image on the join us page  is taken from karsten Winegeart by [unsplash](https://unsplash.com/photos/w6BHqa8ukc0).

-* The hero image used on the thanks page is taken from Victor Frietas by [unsplash] (https://unsplash.com/photos/WvDYdXDzkhs).
+* The hero image used on the thanks page is taken from Victor Frietas by [unsplash](https://unsplash.com/photos/WvDYdXDzkhs).

 #### ACKNOWLEDGEMENTS